megabitid/LostnFound_Backend/resources/docs/groups/v2-barang.md

         "nama_barang": [
             "The nama barang field is required."
         ],
-        "lokasi": [
-            "The lokasi field is required."
-        ],
         "deskripsi": [
             "The deskripsi field is required."
-        ],
-        "warna": [
-            "The warna field is required."
-        ],
-        "merek": [
-            "The merek field is required."
         ],
         "user_id": [
             "The user id field is required."